Create a free profile to get unlimited access to exclusive show news, updates, and more!

 RELATED: How Brilliant Minds Is Taking Inspiration from This Is Us and Will & Grace Over ER

-Brilliant Minds, which premieres on September 23 on NBC, is loosely based on the life and writings of Dr. Sacks.
+Brilliant Minds, which premiered on September 23 on NBC, is loosely based on the life and writings of Dr. Sacks.
 While it’s not exactly biographical, the series will draw on his approach to medicine and base much of its main character's personal life — including navigating his prosopagnosia — on Sacks.

-Face blindness (prosopagnosia) is actually quite common
+What is face blindness?
+Prosopagnosia is actually quite common

 Individual cases of face blindness have been reported for at least the past couple of centuries, but German neurologist Joachim Bodamer was the first to formally document the condition, which he dubbed prosopagnosia.
 The condition presents with variable degrees of severity and may be present in as many as 1 in 33 people.